 Seasonal Cheer without Fire Fear

 Many of us take Christmas tree traditions very seriously.
 It is no wonder that trees are the centerpiece of our holidays and add a touch of magic and warmth all season long.
 For many, December brings wonder, anticipation, and joy.
 Unfortunately, it also brings an increased risk of fire with all the added glow of glittery lights and flickering candles.
-Christmas trees and holiday lighting-associated fires result in $18.3 million dollars in property damage each year.
+Christmas trees and holiday lighting-associated fires result in about $18 million dollars in property damage each year.
 In particular, these holiday-related fires are three times as deadly than other fires.

 - Check before buying.
 When making one of the most important holiday decisions, select the freshest tree.
 Fresh trees have softer, vibrant green needles that do not fall when brushed and don’t break from the branches easily.
 Avoid a cheaper, dry tree –it shouldn’t be shedding its needles so soon!